-See our list of Best River Road Campgrounds from Dubuque, Iowa to Treampealeau, Wisconsin
+See our list of Best Great River Road Campgrounds from Dubuque, Iowa to Prescott, Wisconsin

 Grant River is one of our favorite Corps Parks.
 Located on the banks of the Mississippi River, it has nice mature trees offering lots of shade options for the camp sites.
 Modern full service washrooms with showers kept spotlessly clean.
 Lots of frontage along the river with benches every 100 feet or so offering a pleasant places to sit and watch the river roll by.
 There isn’t a lot of activity on the river itself, largely free of the sound of jet skis and power boats charging back and forth disturbing the tranquility.
 But there is an adjacent boat launch for fisherman and a large parking area for trailers.

 The sites are level and concrete and the road throughout park is paved.
 The heavy, substantial picnic tables are well-maintained and stand on a well-drained gravel pad with a fire-ring and grill.
 The sites are electric-only with 20, 30, and 50 amp service.
 No water hydrants at each site, but several hydrants are sprinkled throughout the campground for convenient refilling.
 There is adequate spacing and green space between the camp sites.
 A few of the camp sites are dedicated for tent campers and provide very adequate spacing away from other camp sites.

 Just north of the campground is a day use area with a picnic pavilion, a boat ramp and dock, and lots of parking space.